 Address: 4040 Fall Line Drive

-This challenging, 10.5-mile out-and-back trail leads to a beautiful lake at the top and even though it’s a very popular trail many days, there’s a good chance that you may not see anyone else out there the day that you choose to try it.
+This challenging, 10.5-mile out-and-back trail leads to a beautiful lake at the top, and even though it’s a very popular trail many days, there’s a good chance that you may not see anyone else out there the day you choose to try it.

 You’ll gain 2.975 feet of elevation on this hike so be sure you’re ready for the challenges that come from hiking in high altitudes and don’t be afraid to rest or even turn back if you need to.

 Dogs are allowed but must stay on a leash.
 This is a wise rule to follow, considering the vast amount of wildlife (including bears) that you may encounter in this area.